SacredData/hyper-music/docs/README.md

 # Multipli.city
+> A jekyll theme designed to maximize musical independence and enhance musical virtue.

-> Jekyll code for the Sonic Multiplicities deep-learning music project.
+Jekyll code for the Sonic Multiplicities deep-learning music project.

+Combines several amazing web technologies, such as HTML5 Web Audio API, RSS, the Wavesurfer.js javascript module, and more, to enable a better and freer sounedcloud than soundcloud!

+Enables a musician to fully take control over their musical catalog, on the cloud & on GitHub Pages.
+My personal implementation of this project spans dozens of hours of audio and hours of 4K raw video footage, plus a fancy domain name, and I only pay $7/month!

 ## Functionality

-For each new `post`, the following are generated:
+This jekyll theme generates the following:

-* New post on the website
+* New post on the website (with cool audio and visualization features!)
-* New episode in the podcast
+* New episode in the podcast (fully automated and compliant with Apple podcast directory)
+* Every page has OpenGraph & Twitter metadata in the header (in progress)
+* Schema.org data (implementation in-progress: MusicComposition, MusicGroup, MusicRecording, MusicRelease, etc.)

+### Planned Future Focuses

+#### Media Functionality

+* Live stream/broadcast events
+* Automated VOD generation & publishing
+* Automated multi-casting
+* Submission to other music services via APIs
+* Live chats

+#### eCommerce Features

+* Payment & licensing backends to facilitate independent licensing transactions
+* Merch & special item sales

 ### /_posts/